ShrikantHiwase/OCTADriverAssistantBot/README.md

 # OCTADriverAssistantBot
+🚗 OCTA - Onboard Car Troubleshooting Assistant
-OCTA is a Friendly Driver assitant bot for all your vehicle fault and recovery needs 🚗 OCTA - Onboard Car Troubleshooting Assistant
+OCTA is a Friendly Driver assitant bot for all your vehicle fault and recovery needs
+Note: Use of Codepen Templates was made to develop some frontpages in this bot.

 OCTA (Onboard Car Troubleshooting Assistant) is an AI-powered voice assistant and fault prediction chatbot designed for in-vehicle deployment on a vehicle dashboard.
 The application enables seamless interaction between the driver and the vehicle’s diagnostic system, leveraging LLMs (Large Language Models), RAG-based reasoning, and voice-based AI assistance.

 📌 Features